 For example, paying $500 once every 6 weeks for a deep-clean can be a mental hurdle that’s much more difficult to overcome for some people than paying $80/week for a light sweep.
 Your business makes the same amount of money in both cases, but one situation is definitely more reliable and easier to manage.

 It’s worth keeping in mind that if you want to make sure you’re upholding your end of the subscription deal, at the very least, it’s essential to automate service reminders, whether through an email service like Mailchimp or by using a cleaning business management software.

 The takeaway on how to grow your cleaning business fast

 In the meantime, perhaps you’re wondering where to start and we wouldn’t blame you; there’s a lot of information around, which can make things more confusing than they need to be.

-That’s why we’ve cut through the noise to present hard numbers you need to see with our easy pricing calculator.
+That’s why we’ve cut through the noise to present hard numbers you need to see with our easy pricing checklist and spreadsheet.
 With it, we’ll walk you through the process of boosting profits with better prices.
 Click below to download it and start growing better!

 Hi!
 I'm Cristina Maria